data-burst/airflow-git-sync/README.md

 ## Project Usage 🧑‍💻

+### What?

+We have a git repository which contains our dags

+### Why?

+Maintaining dags are hard
+Kubernetes has such ability but not other executors

+### How?

+About docker-compose file —> first of all deploying Airflow, after that about git-sync app —> paste some of codes here Diagram

+### Example Directory:

+Simple Readme file

 **Important Tip**:

 Before you can use the project, based on [Airflow's documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html#setting-the-right-airflow-user), you need to ensure that Airflow has the correct permissions for the required directories.
 To do this, execute the following commands in the directory where your `docker-compose.yaml` file is located: